 Implementing Statute and Regulations at 20 U.S.C. § 1681 & 34 C.F.R.
 Part 106

+What is Title IX?
 Title IX of the Education Amendments of 1972 prohibits sex discrimination in colleges, universities, and elementary and secondary schools.
 Under Title IX, schools must address gender-based discrimination, including sexual harassment and sexual violence.
 Central State University has a responsibility to respond promptly and effectively to reports of sexual violence and other gender-based misconduct, which includes investigating reports of sexual assault and other Title IX violations in a timely, and equitable manner.

 To review Central State University's Discrimination, Harassment, Sexual Misconduct and Retaliation Policy click the link here (PDF).

 Emergency Contact Information: If you or someone you know has experienced sexual assault, get immediate help by calling Campus Police at: (937) 376-5111 or 911.

 *It is important to also seek medical attention regardless of your decision to report the crime to police.
 For 24-hour crisis help call the Family Violence Prevention Center: (937) 372-4552 or (937) 426-2334.

 You can also call The Community Network Behavioral Health Services 24-hour Crisis Hotline at: (937) 376-8701.

 CSU Counseling Services is available for confidential counseling, Monday-Friday 8:00-5:00 p.m.
 Counseling Services is located in the Lackey/Lee Health Center.
 Phone: (937) 376-6338..